What is Lisinopril?

 How do I buy Lisinopril online safely?

-You may be able to buy 5mg, 10mg, 20mg or 40mg dosages of Lisinopril tablets online with HealthExpress as soon as you've completed an online consultation with one of our UK registered doctors.
+You may be able to buy 5mg, 10mg, 20mg or 40mg dosages of Lisinopril tablets online with HealthExpress as soon as you've completed an online consultation with one of our partner doctors.
 This allows our team of medical experts to ensure that it's safe for you to take this treatment.
 If they're satisfied that this is the correct medication for you to take, they will issue a prescription.
 Our pharmacy will then dispense your medication and send it to you with free next-day delivery.